Log management in FastNetMon

 sudo journalctl -u fastnetmon -f -n 100

-Then you need to do same with traffic_db:
+Then you need to do the same with traffic_db:

 sudo systemctl edit traffic_db